 The game may sport a rather simplistic visual style, but chances are it’s intentional, as anything more flashy would get in the way of the on-screen chaos that ensues once the bullets start flying.
-Well, once you get a few crystals (aka. levels) in, anyway, as the first couple don’t really pose much of a threat.
+Well, once you get a few crystals (aka. levels) in, anyway, as the first couple doesn’t really pose much of a threat.
 But soon enough, enemies will return fire, and this is where the fun begins.
-Where’s the fun in fighting a foe that can only harm ya through head-on collisions, after all?
+Where’s the fun in fighting a foe that can only harm you through head-on collisions, after all?

 Spread, fire rate/mode, attack speed, number of shots fired at once, range and much more can be modified; provided you’ve found a gun with the mod you want, that is.
-Oh and each run resets that list, so enjoy it while it lasts.
-Should you prove victorious however, beating the boss that wraps up this demo, you’ll be able to start with a slight stat boost.
+Oh, and each run resets that list, so enjoy it while it lasts.
+Should you prove victorious, however, beating the boss that wraps up this demo, you’ll be able to start with a slight stat boost.
 A nifty carrot on a stick, as it were.

 Staying in control amidst all the action, dodging enemies left and right, would have been rather tricky… if not for the fact that your character has a jetpack with unlimited fuel!
 That’s right – fly around the level to your heart’s content.
-Do keep an eye on that healthbar at the top though, because while hearts can be replenished, that feat requires the annihilation of quite a few enemies.
+Do keep an eye on that health bar at the top though, because while hearts can be replenished, that feat requires the annihilation of quite a few enemies.

 Simply put, 99 Crystals is a fast-paced 2D gun ’em up with an emphasis on varied weaponry and flying foes that’ll test both your reflexes, as well as your ability to aim.
 Downsides?
 Just one: the demo is too short!
 Fun, but much too short.
 But alas, patience is a virtue, and I’m sure the full version will be out soon-ish.